-Little did I know that this article was fast climbing up Google’s algorithm based on hits and velocity of impressions.
+Little did I know that the article about Atse Tewodros II was quickly climbing Google’s algorithm based on hits and velocity of impressions.
 Yesterday I Googled “Atse Tewodros” and I was shocked to see that the article I wrote about my forefather was not only on the first page of Google, it was the second link listed right below the Wikipedia entry.
-The Quintessential Jegna of Ethiopia jumped over article after article, many of which were written by British sources—one which is derisively titled ‘Mad king Tewodros’ of Abyssinia.
-Not content with having once silenced Atse Tewodros II, these pilgarlics are intent on erasing his entire legacy.
+The Quintessential Jegna of Ethiopia jumped over article after article, many that were written by British sources—one which is derisively titled ‘Mad king Tewodros’ of Abyssinia.
+Not content with having silenced Atse Tewodros II, these liars are intent on erasing his entire legacy.
 The British not only buried Atse Tewodros II, they also kidnapped his son Alemayehu Tewodros and kept him as a political prisoner and a personal spoil of war of Queen Victoria.
-Where they stole one branch, they left behind another; the other son of Atse Tewodros, Meshasha, flourished in the court of Emperor Menelik and from that lineage (Atse Tewodros family tree) this letter is written and is being delivered to Queen Elizabeth II by way of a website dedicated to reclaiming our history from colonists.
+Where they stole one branch, they left behind another; the other son of Atse Tewodros, Meshasha, flourished in the court of Emperor Menelik.
+It is from that lineage this letter is written and is being delivered to Queen Elizabeth II by way of a website dedicated to standing up for justice.

-A nation which has an abundance to feed the entire continent and natural resources to enrich the masses is instead left as a charity case as globalists steal our resources and then make it seem like they are benevolent giving us back pennies on the billions.
-What is being done to Ethiopia is being done to America and to EVERY nation globally.
-As the children of Ethiopia cry, the children of Americans cry too.
-But my father God in heaven made a promise to us and to all globally who suffer under the hammer of globalist greed and imperialist hegemony, a time will come where we will unite as a people universally and throw off the yoke of these oligarchs.
-They better be careful, people only take so much oppression before they wise up and rise up.
-It is best to stop oppressing the masses before the masses turn to the playbook of the French Revolution and make basket cases of the gentry.
+A day will come where all who suffer throughout the world under the hammer of capital greed and imperialist hegemony will be delivered from evil.
+A time will arrive where we will unite as a people regardless of our differences and throw off the yoke of these oligarchs.
+Oligarchs better be careful, people only take so much oppression before they wise up and rise up.
+It is best to stop oppressing the people before the people turn to the playbook of the French Revolution and make basket cases of the gentry.

 “Justice is revenge.” ~ Saad Hariri

-Latest posts by Teodrose Fikre (see all)
+Latest posts by Lij Teodrose Fikremariam (see all)